EDGEWORTH STAFFORDSHIRE BULL TERRIERS

 Game Bess DoB 1967.
 Picture taken at 10 years old in 1977.
 Breeder Mr. Terrence Knowles.
 Ch.
 Rapparee Renegade x Edgeworth Bess.

-I would remind readers that just because something is written or published in a book or database does not necessarily make it the truth or correct.
-The internet is also full of false information.
+I would remind readers that just because something is written or published in a book, or uploaded on the internet does not necessarily make it genuine or correct.
+Some dog men will tell you anything you want to hear.

 However, my name is on this site so I can guarantee my honest opinion and will endeavour to keep its contents accurate.